hmcts/slack-help-bot/README.md

 - Help request threads support these commands by messaging `@PlatOps help <command>`:
   - `help` - list of all available commands
   - `duplicate <jira ticket id>` - mark a request as a duplicate of another ticket
+  - `ticket-type support|task` - change the Jira issue type
+  - `status <Jira status>` - change the current ticket's Jira status
+  - `status-update <Jira status>` - alias for `status`
+  - Both status commands accept an optional Jira key, for example `@PlatOps help status DTSPO-123 In Progress`.
+When used in a help request thread, the Jira key can be omitted.
+The requested status must be a transition available for that Jira issue.
   - `summarise` - an AI will summarise all replies in the Slack thread into one message
 - On close of a request the bot will ask for what type of help was required and what was done to resolve the issue.
 - `@PlatOps help` home page displays the following reports: